christianh814/openshift-toolbox/network_policy/readme.md

 oc create -f allow-domain.json -n myproject
 ```

-This blocks/allows traffic going outside the OCP cluster
+This blocks/allows traffic going outside the OCP cluster. **NOTE** this is an admin task; you have to be `system:admin` or equiv to use Egress rules.